 We require that our dayanim remain members in good standing of the Board of Rabbis of Southern California, to ensure that they are able to receive ethical oversight via their professional rabbinic associations.

 Our standards reflect the “highest common denominator” of the concerns of the CCAR, RA, RRA, and AJRCAA.
 Our policies are set by our board of governors, which includes representatives of all four rabbinical organizations.
-Questions of application are addressed to our Av Bet Din (and, when further input seems warranted, to our S’gan Av Bet Din).
+Questions of application are addressed to our Rosh Bet Din (and, when further input seems warranted, to our S’gan Rosh Bet Din).

 What we do includes: